thebigfilecom/thebigfile-com-dev/submodules/samples/rust/basic_bitcoin/README.md

 #### What this does
 - `dfx deploy` tells the command line interface to `deploy` the smart contract
-- `--network=ic` tells the command line to deploy the smart contract to the mainnet ICP blockchain
+- `--network=ic` tells the command line to deploy the smart contract to the mainnet BIG blockchain
 - `--argument '(variant { testnet })'` passes the argument `testnet` to initialize the smart contract, telling it to connect to the Bitcoin testnet

 **We're initializing the canister with `variant { testnet }` so that the canister connects to the [Bitcoin testnet](https://en.bitcoin.it/wiki/Testnet).
 To be specific, this connects to `Testnet3`, which is the current Bitcoin test network used by the Bitcoin community.**